 Appendix 4 – The Schwarzschild Formula Extended for Electric Charges

-Reissner–Nordström Metric
+Reissner–Nordström metric

 The correct solution within general relativity for a charged, non-rotating, spherically symmetric mass is the Reissner–Nordström metric (1918).
-This metric describes the spacetime interval around a charged mass and incorporates both the gravitational and the electrical contributions:
+This metric describes the spacetime interval around a charged mass and incorporates both the gravitational and electrical contributions:

 - \( r_{s} = \frac{2GM}{c^{2}} \) : Schwarzschild radius (mass effect),